Password quality settings

 The method we use

 We primarily use the open-source package of breached passwords made available by Have I Been Pwned (HIBP).
 HIBP hashes original values to hide personally identifiable information (PII).
-You can encourage your customers to get familiar with good password practices and to screen their passwords for the rest of their accounts e.g. at HIBP's pwned password service.
+You can encourage your customers to get familiar with good password practices and to screen their passwords for the rest of their accounts, for example, at HIBP's pwned password service.

 We don't store the HIBP passwords in human-readable form.
 Only your customers will know by trial and error if their password has been leaked when using the Strivacity password breach detection service.